-Instead of purchasing another machine, maybe there’s a way to just plug in another monitor, keyboard and mouse and both can use the computer at the same time.
+Instead of purchasing another machine, maybe there’s a way to just plug in another monitor, keyboard, and mouse and both can use the computer at the same time.

-Please note that I’m not talking about remote desktop whereby one takes over control of another machine but rather both users having their very own computing experience at the convenience of a single computer.
+Please note that I’m not talking about a remote desktop whereby one takes over control of another machine but rather both users having their very own computing experience at the convenience of a single computer.

 Multiple users using and sharing one PC at the same time, is this even possible?
-Yes it is with this software called Userful Multiplier.
+Yes, it is with this software called Userful Multiplier.